Exercise Status: All exercises complete and verified

 Learning Objectives

-• Load and explore the GSM8K reasoning dataset structure (prompts, CoT traces, answers)
+• Load and explore the MATH reasoning dataset structure (prompts, CoT traces, answers)

 • Implement sentence segmentation for chain-of-thought traces using regex patterns

-• Build both rule-based and LLM-based classifiers to categorize reasoning steps (calculation, lookup, restatement, etc.)
+• Build both rule-based and LLM-based classifiers to categorize reasoning steps (problem_setup, active_computation, fact_retrieval, etc.)

 • Visualize how different sentence types are distributed across reasoning traces

-In this section, we'll build the infrastructure to analyze chain-of-thought reasoning by breaking it into meaningful units.
-When models generate long reasoning traces, we need to decide: what are the appropriate "units of reasoning" we should analyze?
+In this section, we'll build infrastructure to analyze chain-of-thought reasoning by breaking it into meaningful units.
+When models generate long reasoning traces, we need to decide what the right "units of reasoning" are.

-Why not use tokens?
-Tokens are too granular - a single reasoning step like "Let's calculate the area: πr²" spans multiple tokens, and breaking it apart loses semantic meaning.
+Tokens are too granular: a single reasoning step like "Let's calculate the area: $\pi r^2$" spans multiple tokens, and splitting it apart loses semantic meaning.
+Sentences are a more natural unit.
+They correspond to complete thoughts, they're granular enough to identify specific important steps, and they align with how humans chunk reasoning.

-By splitting CoT traces into sentences and categorizing them (calculations, lookups, restatements, etc.), we can start to ask questions like: "Which types of sentences are most critical for reaching the correct answer?"
-This sentence-level analysis will set us up for the black-box and white-box methods in later sections, where we'll measure which sentences actually shape the model's reasoning trajectory.
+By splitting CoT traces into sentences and categorizing them (calculations, lookups, restatements, etc.), we can ask: which types are most critical for reaching the correct answer?
+This sentence-level analysis sets us up for the black-box and white-box methods in later sections.

 Model Setup & Dataset Inspection

-Let's start by setting a few constants (the purpose of all of these will become clear as we go through the exercises):
+We'll start by setting a few constants (the purpose of these will become clear as we go through the exercises):

 # Configuration